Santorini

-Tucked away within the medieval village of Megalohori, the enchanting Vedema, a Luxury Collection Resort has evolved from a 400-year-old wine cellar and a 100-year-old mansion into an authentic, Cycladic-styled property.
-Dedicated to the needs of seasoned travellers, Vedema houses 59 spacious suites and villas, all with their own terraces and many with jacuzzis or private pools.
+- Tucked away within the medieval village of Megalohori, the enchanting Vedema, a Luxury Collection Resort has evolved from a 400-year-old wine cellar and a 100-year-old mansion into an authentic, Cycladic-styled property.
+Dedicated to the needs of seasoned travelers, Vedema houses 59 spacious suites and villas, all with their own terraces and many with jacuzzi or private pools.

-Carved into the rugged Caldera cliffs, Mystique, a Luxury Collection Hotel, overlooks the turquoise expanse of the sea that encircles the island of Santorini.
-The Cycladic hotel architecture, where gentle curves and sculpted arches blend with a muted color palette and light enhancing spaces, makes the hotel a favored destination for honeymoons and romantic escapes, emanating a carefree spirit and exclusive feel, while offering gloriously open horizons.
+- Carved into the rugged Caldera cliffs, Mystique, a Luxury Collection Hotel, overlooks the turquoise expanse of the sea that encircles the island of Santorini.
+A favored destination for honeymoons and romantic escapes, emanating a carefree spirit and exclusive feel, while offering gloriously open horizons.
 Linked by a network of cobbled pathways, Mystique’s 41 suites and villas, the two swimming pools, the rejuvenating Elios Spa, the state-of-the-art gym, all boast panoramic sea views across to the volcano that has shaped this exceptional island.
 Dining options include Charisma for the freshest Greek-inspired cuisine, Lure by Olivier Campanha, a high-end gastronomical experience highlighting the region’s rich epicurean heritage, while Captain’s Lounge, occupying the site of a century-old mansion, caters for casual dining.

 Geologically, the island of Santorini offers the visitor a spectacular sight.
 The western side of the island is stacked with houses that sit perched atop sharp cliffs thrusting toward the sea.
 The eastern side of the island is a tourist's paradise, with calm beaches stretching as far as the eye can see.
 Santorini has two main towns, Oia to the north and Fira in the center of the island.
 Both towns sit atop the caldera and are visible upon your arrival to the island.
 Fira, Santorini's capital, is the livelier of the two towns.
 It gives visitors plenty of opportunities to indulge themselves.
 Oia is a tamer town, catering especially to visitors looking to slow down and enjoy the scenery.
 With a decidedly residential tone, Oia emphasizes the beauty of its land and invites visitors to unwind and take in the famous sunset on any of its caldera's peaks.